albertito/libfiu/doc/remote_control.rst

 Remote control must be enabled by the controlled process using *fiu_rc_fifo()* (for named pipes).
-A set of utilities are provided to enable remote control without having to alter the application's source code, which can be useful for performing failure injection in libraries.
+A set of utilities are provided to enable remote control without having to alter the application's source code, which can be useful for performing fault injection in libraries, see *fiu-run* and *fiu-ctrl* for more information.

 Remote control protocol